Copy Databases with Backup and Restore

 If the files within the database backup cannot be restored onto the destination computer because of the reasons mentioned earlier, it is necessary to move the files to a new location while they are being restored.
 For example:

-You want to restore a database from backups created in the default location of SQL Server 2005 or SQL Server 2008.
+You want to restore a database from backups created in the default location of the earlier version.

 It may be necessary to restore some of the database files in the backup to a different drive because of capacity considerations.
 This is likely to be a common occurrence because most computers within an organization do not have the same number and size of disk drives or identical software configurations.